 Cryptococcal infection is acquired from the environment.
 C. neoformans and C. gattii inhabit different ecologic niches.
 C. neoformans is frequently found in soils contaminated with avian excreta and can easily be recovered from shaded and humid soils contaminated with pigeon droppings.
 In contrast, C. gattii is not found in bird feces.
 Instead, it inhabits a variety of arboreal species, including several types of eucalyptus tree.
 C. neoformans strains are found throughout the world; however, var. grubii (serotype A) strains are far more common than var. neoformans (serotype D) strains among both clinical and environmental isolates.
 The geographic distribution of C. gattii was thought to be largely limited to tropical regions until an outbreak of cryptococcosis caused by a new serotype B strain began in Vancouver in 1999.
 This outbreak has extended into the United States, and C. gattii infections are being encountered increasingly in several states in the Pacific Northwest.

 The global burden of cryptococcosis was recently estimated at ~1 million cases, with >600,000 deaths annually.
 Thus cryptococci are important human pathogens.
 Since the onset of the HIV pandemic in the early 1980s, the overwhelming majority of cryptococcosis cases have occurred in patients with AIDS (Chap.
 226).
 To comprehend the impact of HIV infection on the epidemiology of cryptococcosis, it is instructive to note that in the early 1990s there were >1000 cases of cryptococcal meningitis each year in New York City—a figure far exceeding that for all cases of bacterial meningitis.
 With the advent of effective antiretroviral therapy, the incidence of AIDS-related cryptococcosis has been sharply reduced among treated individuals.
-Thus most cases ...
+Thus ...